 Serious inquirys only please.

-This is the harder to find Summer white Navy or Kreigsmarine officers tunic.
+German WWII Summer white Navy or Kriegsmarine officers tunic.
 This one has the early style standup collar.
-Really nice shape, no damage, shows light use, White cotton material, four pocket tunic, has removeable Gilt wash KM buttons held on with rings.
+Really nice shape, no damage, shows light use.
+White cotton material four pocket tunic has removeable Gilt wash KM buttons held on with rings.
 Buttons are KM stamped on back.